nickfreese/drupal-architecture/README.md

 I'd like to highlight 3 things that the Drupal Kernel Does:

 - Sets up and understands the current environment.
 Thins like checking for code caching dependencies or setting PHP session cookie settings.
 - Creates and compiles the Dependency Injection (DI) Container `Drupal\Component\DependencyInjection\Container`.
-If unfamiliar with dependency injection, I recommend having a quick google before continuing as its an increasingly popular design pattern in the PHP world.
+If you're unfamiliar with dependency injection, I recommend having a quick google before continuing as its an increasingly important design pattern in the PHP world.
 In this case the DI container compiles all of our service configurations from our \*services.yml files.
 This includes all of our event listeners which will be important later on.
 - Creates an instance of the Symfony HttpKernel `Symfony\Component\HttpKernel\HttpKernel` that is instantiated with access to the all the events listeners/subscribers compiled with the DI container.
 - The HttpKernel's `handle($request)` function is called.